 I looked at first trying to find out why I had so much funk in my pages.
-All new css rules and weird padding was making my head spin and then I identified a simple solution.
-Either role back or remove this style sheet.
+All new CSS rules and weird padding was making my head spin and then I identified a simple solution.
+Either roll back or remove this style sheet.

 The new Action for Divi Custom Post Type CSS

 In the Divi Theme, a new custom post type hook was added with an action to link some CSS.
 This is a completely new style sheet taking the best and worst of the existing Divi Stylesheet with some additional sugar to “help” with your custom post types.

 Unfortunately for me, it turned my pages into spaced our weird padding items so I had one simple solution, remove that style sheet.

 I placed the following gist in my child theme function file and everything was well in the world again.

 If you are finding issues with this new Divi custom post type support, give this code a whirl and see if it helps you get some normal back into your sites.